DataDog/documentation/content/en/real_user_monitoring/funnel_analysis/_index.md

 ## Share a funnel

-Funnels can be shared with your teams on dashboards to analyze conversion alongside other telemetry metrics, or in a [Notebook][4] to be used for reporting.
+Funnels can be shared with your teams on [dashboards][6] to analyze conversion alongside other telemetry metrics, or in a [Notebook][4] to be used for reporting.

 You can share the entire visualization or individual widgets.